firedrakeproject/firedrake/docs/source/external_operators.rst

     ...

-Not all the above methods need to be implemented, only the ones required for the problem of interest.
+While the above template addresses the case of an external operator with two operands, there are no restrictions on the number of operands an external operator can have.
+Additionally, not all the above methods need to be implemented; only those required for the problem of interest should be included.

 A simple example: the translation operator
 ------------------------------------------